bstefanescu/qutejs/web/doc/docs/overview.md

 The **Application Model** provides the business logic and a data model visible to all components in the presentation layer.

-If a component is interested in some application property (like for example the login state) you can reference the application property from a component using `Link` type properties.
+If a component is interested in some application property (like for example the login state) you can reference the application property from a component using a `Link` type property.
 These component properties acts like a proxy to the application property: if you set the component property the linked application property will be updated, and vice-versa if some other component change the application property, the linked component property will change too and the component DOM updated (since the `Link` property is a reactive property.
-In fact a `Link` property value is only stored at application level.
+A `Link` property value is only stored at application level.
+A shortcut to create `Link` properties is to directly use the `@Inject` decorator on a class field.

 The application data model and services are all provided by an **application instance** which is a singleton in a Qute application.
 The application instance is passed as an argument to the root `ViewModel` component constructor, which will pass it to all the children components.
 Thus, the application instance is accessible from any **`ViewModel` component** through a component property named `$app`.